www.dead-mans-hollow.com

 Do not underestimate the amount of water your body needs while hiking in places like Dead Man's Hollow.
 Staying hydrated will prevent unnecessary accidents.
 Even though there are a few fresh water springs in the hollow, it is recommended that visitors drink only water from a reliable source.

-A very important rule to follow when interacting with the environment is...
+A very important rule to follow when interacting with nature is...
 'Leave it as you've found it.'
-Be respectful of Dead Man's Hollow as well as the other visitors by cleaning up after yourself.
-Trash receptacles are available along the Youghiogheny River Trail at the entrance to the conservation area and in the parking lot of the Boston trail access.
+Be respectful of Dead Man's Hollow as well as other visitors by cleaning up after yourself.
+Trash receptacles are available in the parking lot of the Boston trailhead and at the top of the Liberty Trail access.

 Hunting Season